Strategic-Software-Solutions/CovidRegistry/README.md

 `npm install`

-Copy example.appsettings.json, rename it to appsettings.json, and include the credentials you received from bio-linked.
+Copy example.appsettings.json, rename it to appsettings.json, and include the credentials you received from Bio-Linked.

 `/src/app/settings/example.appsettings.json`